angular-data-grid/angular-data-grid.github.io/README.md

 ### Others
 All filters have optional parameter `disable-url`.
 If you set it to **true**, URL-synchronization for this filter will be disabled.

-If you need to use 2 or more grids on page, please add id to grids, and then use ```grid-id``` attribute on filters to specify their corresponding grid. [example](http://angular-data-grid.github.io/demo/bootstrap/multiple.html)
+If you need to use 2 or more grids on page, please add `id` to grids, and then use `grid-id` attribute on filters to specify their corresponding grid.
+[Example](http://angular-data-grid.github.io/demo/bootstrap/multiple.html)